 Idaho is primed to carry the Great American Rail-Trail across its state, with the vast majority of the preferred route already existing.
 When complete, the trail will create a seamless connection from Mullan to Plummer and the Idaho-Washington border.

-The host trails that make up a majority of this route include two Rail-Trail Hall of Fame trails: the NorPac Trail and the Trail of the Coeur d’Alenes—the latter of which was part of a historic environmental mitigation and cleanup effort led by the Coeur d’Alene Tribe.
+The host trails that make up a majority of this route include the NorPac Trail and a Rail-Trail Hall of Fame inductee, the Trail of the Coeur d’Alenes, which was part of a historic environmental mitigation and cleanup effort led by the Coeur d’Alene Tribe.
 Known for their exceptional views of the rugged and beautiful Idaho landscape, the trails have helped to spur outdoor tourism and recreation across the Idaho Panhandle.

 The “Great American” Route Through Idaho

 RTC’s route analysis defines the preferred route of the Great American Rail-Trail through Idaho as 89.6 miles and 88% complete—comprising 79.1 existing trail miles and 10.5 gap miles.
 Click the links below to view full trail descriptions of Idaho’s host trails on TrailLink.com.

 The Trail of the Coeur d’Alenes, managed by the state of Idaho in partnership with the Coeur d’Alene Tribe, offers one breathtaking vista after another on a nearly 72-mile route across Idaho’s Panhandle.
 The paved pathway earns its Hall of Fame Rail-Trail reputation as it crosses Lake Coeur d’Alene on the stunning Chatcolet Bridge, traverses the rolling foothills of the Palouse prairie and traces the shoreline of the Coeur d’Alene River.

 Live from Wallace, Idaho, along the Trail of the Coeur d'Alenes